+Government ministries evaluate their policies on an ex post basis.
+The Post Evaluation Administrative Evaluation Bureau (AEB) conducts inspections, and each ministry carries out independent evaluations of the effects of its own policies.
 The AEB supports such activities, for instance by encouraging ministries to share methodologies and experiences.
 It also works to standardize and prioritize policy evaluations, and reviews ministry and agency evaluations.

-However, Japan is ranked comparatively low in an OECD ex post evaluation index for 2014.
-In 2017, a new rule was introduced requiring regulatory enforcement ministries and agencies, which previously had primarily evaluated regulations themselves, to engage in ex post evaluation.
+Japan ranked comparatively low in an OECD ex post evaluation index for 2014.
+However, things started to improve with the introduction of the Basic Program on Reducing Administrative Burden in 2017.
+The program required regulatory enforcement ministries and agencies, which had previously mostly evaluated regulations themselves, to engage in expost evaluations.